RichardLitt/58-liters/README.md

 That is the goal of this site, in the end, but right now it may take a bit of extra effort.

 Here is what is needed from you, ultimately: good, quality photos, and stories and descriptions.

+1. Take good photos from above, of each image.
 Take the photos on a uniform surface that you use for all of the content (unless it is something beautiful, like pine needles and rocks).
+2. Take a knolling shot - all of the stuff lined up well.
+Try to take it from above, or from somewhere where it looks nice.
+3. Name all of the photos something descriptive.

 I'll worry about optimizing the images.
 Write your content in Markdown.

 If you know how to code, here's how you add the content.
 (If you don't, that's OK; just send me a Dropbox folder or something with the images and the corresponding files).

 Open a Pull Request with the following:

+1. Run `sh utils/create_dir.sh $title` from the base directory to automatically make the default folders and files needed.

 `$title` should be in the format `username-year-month`.